Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/dinoland/rules/_index.md

 {{% rules-block heading="Setup" icon="setup" %}}

-Create the **Asteroid Deck:** pick 20 random asteroid tiles, shuffle, and place faceup on the table.
+Create the **Asteroid Deck:** pick 10 tiles (6 regular, 4 Egg Hatch), shuffle, and place faceup on the table.

 Create a **Domino Deck:** grab all Domino tiles, shuffle, and place facedown on the table.